OpenBB-finance/OpenBB/openbb_platform/PUBLISH.md

 6. Open a PR so that changes are reflected on the main branch
 7. If applicable, set the version on `constants.py` to use the `dev` tag again

-Finally, check if everything workesd:
+Finally, check if everything works:

 1. Install and test the package from Pypi on a clean environment
 2. Check if all the `pyproject.toml` files are correct, including the `openbb_platform` one.